jethrocarr/howalarming/README.md

 or at the [PuppetForge](https://forge.puppetlabs.com/jethrocarr/howalarming).

-# Mobile Applications (via GCM)
+# Mobile Applications (via FCM/GCM)

-The Google Compute Messaging (GCM) application is intended for pushing alarm events to native mobile applications such as the Android companion application.
+The FCM/GCM application is intended for pushing alarm events to native mobile applications such as the Android and iOS HowAlarming apps.
+This uses the Google Firebase FCM (formerly GCM) service as it's only dependency for message delivery.

 The source code for this application is available on [Github](https://github.com/jethrocarr/howalarming-gcm) and a prebuilt binary